What are Colorado’s DUI penalties?

 The legalization of recreational marijuana in Colorado a few years ago opened the doors to a whole new industry.
 In addition to launching businesses like growers, producers and retail outlets that sell cannabis products, the move changed impacted many laws, including those that pertain to impaired driving.

 It is important for residents to know that an allegation of driving under the influence can be related to marijuana just as easily as it can alcohol.
-Given this, it is wise for people to be aware of the consequences associated with a DUI conviction in Colorado.
+Given this, it is wise for people to be aware of the consequences associated with a driving under the influence (DUI) conviction in Colorado.

 Definition of impairment

-Colorado laws identify the presence of 5 nanograms or more of delta-9 tetrahydrocannabinol per milliliter of whole blood as grounds for charging a driver with a driving under the influence of drugs offense.
+Colorado laws identify the presence of five nanograms or more of delta-9 tetrahydrocannabinol per milliliter of whole blood as grounds for charging a driver with a driving under the influence of drugs offense.

-People with a blood alcohol content of 0.08% or greater may be charged with a driving under the influence of alcohol offense.
-If a person’s BAC is 0.15% or greater, they may be charged as a persistent drunk driver and experience more severe penalties.
+People with a blood alcohol content of .08% or greater may be charged with a driving under the influence of alcohol offense.
+If a person’s blood alcohol content (BAC) is .15% or greater, they may be charged as a persistent drunk driver and experience more severe penalties.

 First DUI penalties